 UCLA Extension Boot Camps

 Students will benefit from a wide range of career services to be positioned for success through graduation and beyond.
-Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and one-on-one career coaching.
-Those who complete the program will receive an Award of Completion from UCLA Extension and will have a portfolio of projects or certification training demonstrating a working knowledge of web development, or cybersecurity.
+Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and 1:1 career coaching.
+Those who complete the program will receive an Award of Completion from UCLA Extension and have a portfolio of projects or certification training demonstrating a working knowledge of web development, product management, or cybersecurity.

 UCLA Extension Boot Camps are powered by Trilogy Education Services, a 2U, Inc. brand.